shoganhennessy/shoganhennessy.github.io/_posts/2021-08-01-data-on-economists.md

-Senan Hogan-Hennessy,
+In the summer before starting my PhD, I collected multiple data sources about economists.
-27 Jul 2020
+This is my first post, a first pass at playing with those data.

-This is the second of a series of blog posts motivating my analysis and exploration of a huge set of data on economics publications, sho I hope you enjoy the posts.
 The source code is available in [this repo](https://github.com/shoganhennessy/Econ_text_data/), so feel free to look over and reproduce from there (which is filled mostly with code in *R* and *Python*).
-Please contact me if you would like to use my underlying data for another project – all of the used data are publicly accessible across the internet yet my collection of them all may constitute sensitive data.

 -----